niafamdesigners/pagination-module/README.md

 });
 ```

-3. To properly reset pagination in Ajax mode, add `data-cnt='totalCount'` to each data item.
+3. To properly reset pagination in Ajax mode, add `data-cnt='[query-result:totalCount]'` to each data item.